nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - The index must be within the range of indexes displayed in the contact list (zero-based).
 - ConTech also has built-in duplicate checkers and will alert you if there is already a contact with the same details when editing.
 - While all six `details` are optional, minimally **one** must be specified for any effect to take place.
+- Additional input between the `edit` command and the first detail flag will be treated as erroneous input and discarded.

 Expected outcome of usage:
 ```